bpodchezertsev/awesome-tech-designs/GEV.md

 Classic GEV designs are plagued with problems.
 Something new in design is needed to avoid these problems.
 Will anyone win this design challenge?

+Note: This list does not include small GEVs.

 # Airfish-8